leahciMic/meet-reactions/README.md

 In `lib/player.js` you'll see `var tbmedia = require('../../tbmedia-module/tbmedia.js');`.
 Change this so it points to your version of the built tbmedia module.

+## Get an API key for YouTube

+Head to the Google developer console and create an application and authorize YouTube's data API and create a key.
+Place the key in the environment variable `YOUTUBE_KEY`.

 ## Run